Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Numerical Results

 \subsection{Experimental Results: Compressive Hyperspectral Imaging}

 Finally, we present an example to showcase how the proposed framework also offers a principled approach to design systems able to leverage effectively side information in reconstruction tasks.
-In this case, we do not reveal the presence of phase transitions in the reconstruction error, due to the fact that the signal model describing the data is a full-rank model.
+In this case, we do not reveal conditions on the number of features to drive exactly to zero the reconstruction error.
 However, we can notice how side information can be used in order to improve reconstruction performance.

 We consider a compressive hyperspectral imaging example, in which hyperspectral images of a subject are recovered from compressive measurements in the presence of side information.
 In particular, we consider measurements collected by the \ac{CASSI} apparatus described in~\cite{Rajwade13}.
 Side information is represented in this case by an RGB snapshot of the same scene, which can be easily obtained without requiring expensive hyperspectral imaging devices.
 The information contained in the RGB image is expected to improve the reconstruction quality of the input signal, also due to the fact that, in contrast to the measurements taken by the \ac{CASSI} camera, the RGB image is not affected by coded aperture modulation.